 - Genre Shift: From a sitcom about a playboy and his teenage daughter to a Slice of Life comedy in Season 5.

 - Heterosexual Life-Partners: Flex and Duane as they have been friends since childhood.

 Spirit: Oh my god, is he getting worse?
 Its like hes taking unvoice lessons.

-- Breanna was that at least in Season 1 for her audition to McKinley School of the Arts.
+- Breanna is that at least in Season 1 for her audition to McKinley School of the Arts.
 Its a good thing shes a better actor.
-That is ironic as Kyla Pratt is actually a good singer.
+This is ironic as Kyla Pratt is actually a good singer.

 - Huge Guy, Tiny Girl: Flex and Breanna as the latter is taller than the former.

 - I Want My Beloved to Be Happy: Not only does Breanna put aside her feelings for Arnaz to console him after he and Michelle split up, ending her own relationship with Calvin in the process, she also lends Arnaz her car so he can follow Michelle to the mountains to try to win her back.
 She ends the episode and the series with D-Mack.

 - Lady Killer In Love: Flex a couple of times, particularly with Natalie and later Danielle.